 When considering improvement options as part of risk treatment, in most circumstances we recommend an option for implementation if it provides a net benefit for the organisation, where the advantages and benefits from implementing it outweigh the disadvantages and costs.
 We followed the same approach in this case.

 There was one extension of our common practice: we disaggregated the advantages and disadvantages into four categories in the template in Figure 7.
-These categories were linked to RMS objectives via the criteria for evaluating consequences in the RMS approach to risk management.
-This meant the analysis and evaluation was more accessible for RMS senior managers, and hence more acceptable, as it was couched in familiar terms that are linked directly to RMS’ objectives.
+These categories were linked to agency objectives via the criteria for evaluating consequences in the agency's approach to risk management.
+This meant the analysis and evaluation was more accessible for senior managers, and hence more acceptable, as it was couched in familiar terms that are linked directly to agency’ objectives.

 It is important to use language and approaches that are tailored for the organisation and the decision makers who must use the outcomes from the analysis.
 If the language is unfamiliar, there is a danger the results will be viewed with suspicion, perhaps as either irrelevant or ‘too complicated’.
 On the other hand, couching the results in terms of concepts and words that are in common use in the organisation facilitates acceptance, understanding and insight.
 This means managers do not need to translate unfamiliar material into terms with which they are comfortable, and hence it assists them to make better decisions, and often more quickly.